zachhhhh/WhisperLiveKit/README.md

   - `--buffer_trimming` {_sentence, segment_} Buffer trimming strategy -- trim completed sentences marked with punctuation mark and detected by sentence segmenter, or the completed segments returned by Whisper.
 Sentence segmenter must be installed for "sentence" option.
   - `--buffer_trimming_sec` Buffer trimming length threshold in seconds.
 If buffer length is longer, trimming sentence/segment is triggered.

-5. **Open the Provided HTML**:

-    - By default, the server root endpoint `/` serves a simple `live_transcription.html` page.
-    - Open your browser at `http://localhost:8000` (or replace `localhost` and `8000` with whatever you specified).
-    - The page uses vanilla JavaScript and the WebSocket API to capture your microphone and stream audio to the server in real time.

 ## How the Live Interface Works

 - Once you **allow microphone access**, the page records small chunks of audio using the **MediaRecorder** API in **webm/opus** format.
 - These chunks are sent over a **WebSocket** to the FastAPI endpoint at `/asr`.
 - The Python server decodes `.webm` chunks on the fly using **FFmpeg** and streams them into the **whisper streaming** implementation for transcription.
 - **Partial transcription** appears as soon as enough audio is processed.
 The "unvalidated" text is shown in **lighter or grey color** (i.e., an 'aperçu') to indicate it's still buffered partial output.
 Once Whisper finalizes that segment, it's displayed in normal text.
-- You can watch the transcription update in near real time, ideal for demos, prototyping, or quick debugging.

 ### Deploying to a Remote Server